Djnirds1984/SULIT-WIFI-by-AJC/README.md

     cd sulit-wifi-portal
     ```
 2.  **Configure Database Connection**:
     *   Create a `.env` file in the project root to store your database credentials.
-This keeps them secure and out of the source code.
         ```bash
         nano .env
         ```
-    *   Add the following lines to the `.env` file, replacing the values with the ones you just created.
+    *   Add the following lines, replacing `your_secure_password` with the one you created.
         ```
         # PostgreSQL Connection Details
         PGHOST=localhost